gustiarto/mutasi-klikbca/README.md

 - The service logs in to KlikBCA Individual using Puppeteer, navigates to the mutation page, and parses the transaction table into JSON.
 - Every 10 minutes (or as configured), a cron job fetches the latest mutation data.
 - New transactions (not previously seen) are appended to a local JSON database (`mutasi-db.json`) with a fetch timestamp and webhook status.
 - For each new transaction, a POST request is sent to a configurable webhook URL.
-If Basic Auth is set, it is used for the webhook call.
+The request is authenticated using HMAC SHA256 in the `x-api-key` header, using the same secret as the API endpoints.
 - The API provides endpoints to fetch mutation data on demand and to view the local database.
+All endpoints require HMAC authentication.

 ## Features
 - Automates KlikBCA login and navigation using Puppeteer